robertoschwald/relay-gorm-connector/README.md

 # relay-gorm-connector

+## Capabilities
 The purpose of this plugin is to easily translate Grails ORM domain classes into a GrahphQL schema that is compatible with Relay.js.
 Under the hood `graphql-java` (https://github.com/graphql-java/graphql-java) is being used dynamically to generate the schema.

+With this plugin a Grails app can serve a modern React/Relay frontend!
+Following Relay philosophy, the resulting GraphQL schema is described alongside the data that it relates to using relatively little code and an expressive DSL.

+<b>This plugin does not transpile frontend code.</b>

+## Limitations & Roadmap
+There are some unsupported GraphQL features still.
+Here they are in order of descending importance.

+1. Configurable `ExecutionStrategy` for data fetching
+2. Custom Union and Interface GraphQL types
+3. Relay2 support.
+Relay2 is still in the pipes at Facebook but we will have a new library soon.
+Due to this plugin's dependency on `graphql-java` some upstream work may be necessary as well.

 ## Getting Started
 ### Requirements